jednano/gitlike-cli/README.md

 You can combine any number of arguments you want; however, be aware that some combinations are ambiguous and will throw an error.
-There are only two scenarios for this to happen:
+There are only two scenarios for this to happen.
+These errors will be thrown when you provide usage information:

 1. CommandError: Cannot have more than one repeating arg.
 1. CommandError: Cannot have an optional arg after a repeating arg.

-These errors will be thrown when you provide usage information.
+If no errors are thrown, the CLI moves onto the parsing stage.
 When arguments are parsed, they will be stored in the program's `args` property.
 For example, if the argument is named `<bar>`, like above, calling `$ foo qux` will store the string `qux` in `program.args.bar`.